Hiring international students

 How do I hire enrolled international students?

-• It is the student’s responsibility to have the employment approved as a “related experience” through the WMU Office of International Admissions and Services and the academic department.
+- It is the student’s responsibility to have the employment approved as a “related experience” through the WMU International Student and Scholar Services and their academic department.

 If I do hire a WMU international student, what are my obligations?

-• As an employer, you may be asked to verify that the experience is related to the student’s academic training.
-A job letter/offer addressed to the student describing the responsibilities of the position is standard.
+- As an employer, you may be asked to verify that the experience is related to the student’s academic training.
+A job offer addressed to the student describing the responsibilities of the position is standard.
 The student will submit the letter to the academic advisor for approval as an internship site.
 Employers are not required to provide any special documentation.

 What restrictions do international students have regarding pay and availability?

-• They must have social security numbers, which are typically obtained with the assistance of International Admissions and Services.
+- They must have social security numbers, which are typically obtained with the assistance of International Student and Scholar Services.

 How can I find qualified international candidates?

-• International students participate in WMU career fairs and events, and they are included in the WMU employment database - Handshake.
-Additionally, GOregistry is a database of international students interested in obtaining internships or jobs through CPT, OPT, or employer sponsored visas.
+- International students participate in WMU career fairs and events, and they are included in the WMU job posting platform - Handshake.

 Professional employment